raikens1/PilotMatch/README.md

 # Pilot Matching
 *Authors:* Rocky Aikens, Dylan Greaves, Michael Baiocchi

 This repository contains the code and data used to write an upcoming paper: "Using the Prognostic score to Reduce Heterogeneity in Observational Studies."
-The [preprint is available](https://arxiv.org/abs/1908.09077) on the Statistics Methodology Archive
+The [preprint is available](https://arxiv.org/abs/1908.09077) on Arxiv.org (statistics methodology).

 ## Contents of this repo